AB-340 Climate Change Biology (10 ECTS)

 Course requirements

-Enrolment in a master programme within bio-, geo- or geophysical sciences.
-Also, common cross-disciplinary knowledge of the climate change and its effect in the Arctic is expected.
-Hence basic knowledge within these fields is important.
+Enrolment in an MSc programme within bio-, geo- or geophysical sciences.
+Also, common cross-disciplinary knowledge of climate change and its effect in the Arctic are expected.

 Academic content